 18. Five or more members residing in a provincial electoral constituency may form a constituency association.
 All members of the Party resident in a constituency must receive ten days’ notice of a formation meeting.
 Once a constituency association has been formed, all Party members residing in that constituency shall be deemed to be members, and their contact information shall be provided to the constituency association.
 It is the responsibility of the constituency association executive to make reasonable efforts to advise all members of meetings and any events organized by the constituency association.
 Constituency associations shall be formed under the rules established by Elections Manitoba and shall carry out all activities in accordance with this Constitution, The Elections Act of Manitoba, the The Elections Finances Act of Manitoba, and any other applicable legislation.
-Constituency Associations shall use a uniform accounting system (to be provided by the Party Treasurer and Chief Financial Officer (CFO)) to ensure compliance with The Elections Finances Act requirements and consistent standards for audit purposes.
+Constituency Associations shall use a uniform accounting system (to be provided by the Party Treasurer and Financial Officer (FO)) to ensure compliance with The Elections Finances Act requirements and consistent standards for audit purposes.
 Constituency Associations shall use credit union services where available for their banking needs.

 Creation of a Caucus, Chairs, and Meetings, and Members